jerry153fish/jerry153fish.github.io/_posts/2017-11-09-ToyOS-development-journal-2.md

 In this tutorial, we set up our great descriptor table and load it into GDTR register.
 Now cpu could use it to manage memory.

 Please find the [detailed code](https://gitlab.com/study-c/study-c-plus-plus/toyOS/tree/270dd8ac6d89062b7b0c74c8f5dfb141802b68cd)
+PS: Source code is not the latest version.
+Checkout develop branch to find the latest version.

 ### Reference